 A unique achievement - Abhimanyu is the only Indian designer to have written policy on Design; his proposal was included in the Government's 12th Five Year Plan and has been in implementation by the Ministry of Human Resource Development since 2013, as the 'National Initiative for Design Innovation'.

-Details on the status of implementation the project here.
+Follow the status of the project’s implementation here.

 The Open Participatory Education Network is the underlying organisational model upon which the Open Design School and National Design Innovation Network would operate.
 It has been conceived of as a model of participatory and collaborative education that could be applied to any academic discipline.
 Its core objectives are: